Oscillatory large-scale dynamos from Cartesian convection simulations: Results

 Even in the cases with the clearest oscillatory solutions, e.g.\ Run~A2 in Fig.~\ref{fig:butter2}(a), the period of the oscillation varies from cycle to cycle.
 Furthermore, the cycle period is of the order of $10^3$ convective turnover times in this run.
 Such a long cycle period limits the duration of the simulation to only a few cycles.

 The cycle frequency of a saturated $\alpha$--shear dynamo under the assumption of homogeneity is given by

 where $\eta_{\rm T}=\eta_{\rm t}+\eta$ is the total magnetic diffusivity, $\eta_{\rm t}$ is the turbulent diffusivity, and $k_{\rm m}$ is the wavenumber of the dominant mode of the magnetic field \citep{BB02}.
-Because this is valid in the non-linear regime, the quenching of $\eta_{\rm t}$ as a function of $\Rm$ and $\mean{\bm B}$ can be estimated \citep{KB09}.
-However, such procedure is not directly applicable here due to inhomogeneity of the system and the fact that a number of other effects are also present \citep[e.g.][]{KKB09c}, rendering Eq.~(\ref{omcyc}) inaccurate.
-However, provided that we are dealing with a turbulent dynamo, the cycle frequency is likely regulated by the value of $\etat$.
+Empirically, a similar law ($\omega_{\rm cyc}/\eta_{\rm T} k_{\rm m}^2=1.6$...2.3) was also found for oscillatory $\alpha^2$ dynamos with nonuniform helicity distribution \citep{BCC09}.
+Since equation~(\ref{omcyc}) is also valid in the non-linear regime, the quenching of $\eta_{\rm t}$ as a function of $\Rm$ and $\mean{\bm B}$ can be estimated \citep{KB09}.
+Although equation~(\ref{omcyc}) is expected to be inaccurate in the present case where the value of $k_{\rm m}$ is uncertain, the cycle frequency is likely regulated by the value of $\etat$.
 This suggests that the turbulent diffusivity is quenched by a factor of roughly two to three in Run~A2, compared to the kinematic stage of the same run.
+This is entirely consistent with independent measurements of $\etat$ using the quasi-kinematic test-field method for quenched $\alpha^2$ dynamos \citep{BRRS08}.

 The phase diagram of the horizontal components of the large-scale field averaged over $0.2d<z<0.8d$ in Run~A2 are shown in Fig.~\ref{fig:phase}(a).
 The streamwise and cross-stream field components are in antiphase in this case.
+This is expected because $S$ is negative \citep{Stix76}, so a positive $B_x$ produces a negative $B_y$ when $S<0$.